 -

-A heavy-gauge stainless steel roasting pan with nonstick coating and V-shaped rack for even cooking.
+A silver stainless steel roasting pan with nonstick rack, aluminum core, and high sides for even heating.

 -